 Students attending the school relinquish certain rights they might otherwise be entitled to if they were attending a public school.
 For example, a student's freedom of speech is limited in many important respects here at our school.
 Speech, either written or oral, contrary to the Roman Catholic faith, the teachings of the Church or the directives of the local Bishop or Ordinary is prohibited, as is any other speech which is contrary or disruptive to the philosophy and purposes of our school.
 Another important right all students at the school surrender involves searches and seizures.
 School administrators may search a student's person and belongings if there is a reasonable belief, in the sole opinion of the school administrator, that contraband, illegal substances or inappropriate objects are being concealed.
 Any unauthorized items found may be seized.
-Additionally, student desks and lockers, which are at all times under the joint control of the school and the student to whom the desk or locker has been assigned, may be searched by school administrators at any time, for any reason or for no reason at all.
+Additionally, student desks and lockers, which are at all times under the joint control of the school administrators at any time, for any reason or for no reason at all.
 Students should have absolutely no expectation of privacy with regard to any item in their desks or lockers.